agrosner/DBFlow/usage/GettingStarted.md

 ```

 ## Defining our database
-In DBFlow, databases are placeholder objects that generate interactions from which tables "connect" themselves to.
+In DBFlow, a `@Database` is a placeholder object that generate a subclass of `BaseDatabaseDefinition`, which connect all tables, ModelAdapter, Views, Queries, and more under a single object.
+All connections are done pre-compile time, so there's no searching, reflection, or anything else that can slow down the runtime impact of your app.

-We need to define where we store our ant colony:
+In this example, we need to define where we store our ant colony:

 ```java